How to Help Your Child Overcome Dental Anxiety

 C. Stay with your child

-Even if your child is not stressed, always stay by their side during their first visit, as this can help boost their confidence, ensuring their comfort and peace during the checkup.
+Even if your child is not stressed, always stay by their side during their first visit, as your presence can help boost their confidence, ensuring their comfort and peace during the checkup.

 D. Praise or reward for positive reinforcement

-You can also use positive reinforcement, such as treats or praise, every time they show a calm and cooperative behavior.
+You can also use positive reinforcement, such as treats or praise, every time they show calm and cooperative behaviour.

 E. Let them have some control.

-Letting kids have some control, such as what they want to wear, what toothbrush they like to use, etc., gives them confidence as they feel they are in control.
+Letting kids have some control, such as over what they want to wear, what toothbrush they like to use, etc., gives them confidence because they feel they are in control.

 Post-visit encouragements